With all the hoopla around product-led growth, some companies have forgotten that SaaS implementation is never as simple as we’d like it to be.

 If you’re in a high-touch software implementation situation, Dock is a much better alternative.

-1. Dock provides your implementation steps and resources in one place
+1. Host your implementation checklist and onboarding resources in one place

 Because Dock gives you a single workspace to collaborate with your client, it gives you the ability to put all of your implementation resources in one place.